arielstern09/FashionIcon-Assistant-/README.md

 Our submission is **FashionIcon Assistant**, an AI fashion companion designed to work seamlessly with **MemMachine’s profile memory system** and REST API to elevate your online shopping experience.

-This assistant isn’t just smart — it’s stylish.
+This assistant isn’t just smart.
+It’s stylish!
 Over time, it learns about your **size, color preferences, body type, and fashion mood**, providing curated outfit recommendations and streamlining how you shop online.

 Imagine an AI stylist who:
 ✨ Remembers your outfits and preferences